minazukie/hijet/README.md

 # HiJet

-Start the suitable JetBrains IDE with one command.
+Start a suitable JetBrains IDE with one command.

 ## Requirements